grubersjoe/slide-menu/README.md

 * `close(animate = true)` - Close the menu
 * `back()` - Navigate on level back if possible
 * `navigateTo(target)`
     Open the menu level which contains specified menu element. `target` can either be a `document.querySelector` compatible string selector or the the DOM element (inside the menu).
 The first found element (if any) will be used.

 ### Events

 `SlideMenu` emits events for all kind of actions.
 All of the events also have  an `*-after` equivalent, which is triggered after the step is complete (completely animated).

-* `sm.open[-after]`

-    Fires immediately when the `open()` method is called or after the animation is complete respectively.
+* `sm.open[-after]` fires immediately when the `open()` method is called or after the animation is complete respectively.
-* `sm.close[-after]`

-    Fires immediately when the `close()` method is called or after the animation is complete respectively.
+* `sm.close[-after]` fires immediately when the `close()` method is called or after the animation is complete respectively.
-* `sm.forward[-after]`

-    Fires immediately when navigating forward in the menu hierarchy or after the animation is complete respectively.
+* `sm.forward[-after]`fires immediately when navigating forward in the menu hierarchy or after the animation is complete respectively.
-* `sm.back[-after]`

-    Fires immediately when navigating backwards in the menu hierarchy or after the animation is complete respectively.
+* `sm.back[-after]` fires immediately when navigating backwards in the menu hierarchy or after the animation is complete respectively.

 ### Control buttons